BVThai/OlapWarehouse/README.md

 - **OLAP Cube Design and Implementation**: Designed and implemented an OLAP cube to enable comprehensive multidimensional data analysis.
 - **ETL Processes**: Conducted ETL (Extract, Transform, Load) processes to prepare and clean data, ensuring high-quality inputs for analysis.
 - **Interactive Reports and Dashboards**: Created interactive reports and dashboards for data visualization, enhancing the understanding of complex data.
-- **Data Mining**: Applied data mining techniques to uncover patterns and insights within the dataset, contributing to traffic safety improvements.
+- **Data Mining**: Applied data mining techniques to uncover patterns and insights within the dataset, contributing to service quality improvements.

 ## Technology Stack and Skills
 - **MDX Queries**: Skilled in writing complex MDX (Multidimensional Expressions) queries for data retrieval and analysis within OLAP cubes.